PSPDFKit Server Security

 We have no access to a deployed instance, including documents or annotation data.
 PSPDFKit Server does perform regular license checks and sends very limited and anonymized analytics data (number of users, documents, web browser usage share).

-There are two ways PSPDFKit Server can be accessed:
+There are three ways PSPDFKit Server can be accessed:

 Your backend signs JSON Web Tokens (JWTs) asserting that the holder of such a token is allowed to access a given document.
 It then passes them to your client apps using PSPDFKit for Android, iOS, and Web.
 Your apps then pass it to PSPDFKit Server to prove they have access to the claimed document.